 I like to add one or two bay leaves to the broth, and allow the soup to simmer away for at least 30 minutes.
 This allows the heftier ingredients (I’m looking at you carrots and potatoes) to soften up; it also allows the broth to develop and bloom.
 I also stir in the corn at the very end of the cooking process, so it doesn’t get too soft or mushy.
 After 45 minutes or so, it should reach its full potential as far as flavor goes.

 P.S.
 This soup is killer the next day – if you happen to have any leftovers.
 I am known to make a pot on Sunday and live on bowl after bowl until there isn’t a lick left anywhere.

-You can serve this soup with lemon wedges, hot sauce, and fresh parsley – and if you really want to make it special – why not try serving it in homemade bread bowls?
-My friend Tessa has an amazing recipe on her site I’m sure you’d love.
-Any way you serve it, this soup is sure to make you warm, cozy, and satisfied.
-Now I have a cake to bake… see you soon
+You can serve this soup with lemon wedges, hot sauce, and fresh parsley – and if you really want to make it special – why not try serving it in a bread bowl!

 - 5 slices thick cut bacon

 - 3 large carrots, peeled and sliced into rounds

 - 3 celery stalks, chopped

 - 1 small red bell pepper, seeds and membrane removed, diced